 Fundamentals of Music (MU 102) introduces the basics of music with an emphasis on practical application.
-Designed with the Christian leader in mind, this course will provide the resources needed to interpret the hymnal and chorus book.
-Elements included are note reading, key signatures, chord charts, and rhythms as found in the hymnal.
+Elements included are note reading, key signatures, chord charts, and rhythms.
 This course may be exempted by exam.
-It is not sufficient preparation for Music Theory I.
+It is not sufficient preparation for Music Theory I. 3 credit hours

-Rudiments of Music (MU 112) is a remedial, intensive course covering the rudiments of music in preparation for Music Theory I. Elements include major scales and triads, key signatures, simple chord progressions, and simple and compound meter.
+Rudiments of Music (MU 112) is a remedial, intensive course covering the rudiments of music, in preparation for Music Theory I. Elements include major and minor scales and triads, key signatures, simple chord progressions, and simple and compound meter.
 May be exempted by exam.
-Annually, fall 3 credit hours
+3 credit hours Annually, fall